 11. Sanctuary of St. Peter Claver

 The Sanctuary of St. Peter Claver is a wonderfully preserved church dating from 1580, housing the bones of Saint Peter Claver.
-The church is a cool and quiet escape from the daytime heat of Cartagena, but the square in front is also a popular gathering area in the evening.
+The church is a cool and quiet escape from the daytime heat of Cartagena.
+In the evening, the square in front is transforms into a lively spot.

 The church houses a small museum and a shady courtyard and garden.
 On display inside the church is an impressive collection of religious artwork.

 Visible from almost everywhere in Cartagena and lit up at night, Convento de la Popa is perched on a 150-meter hill known as Mt.
 Popa, high above the city.
 Built in the early 1600s as a convent, it has been used for several purposes over the years, including army barracks.
 Simon Bolivar even set up here for a while.
 Today the Convento de la Popa is a religious museum.

 It's worth a visit to see the stunning views out over Cartagena and the Caribbean Sea.
 Its wonderful patio is filled with colorful plants and several unique statues.
 Inside the convent is a beautiful rendering of La Virgen de la Candelaria, the patron saint of Cartagena.
 There is a small fee to enter the building.

 13. Museo del Oro Zenu

 The Museo del Oro Zenu is a free attraction in Cartagena and easy to find, just off the famous Plaza Bolivar.
 This is more than just a museum dedicated to this lustrous mineral; it also provides a fascinating look into the history of the indigenous Zenu people and the importance of gold in their lives.